-Estimated numbers of new infections with the coronavirus (COVID-19), England, based on tests conducted daily since 11 May 2020
+Estimated numbers of new infections with the coronavirus (COVID-19), England, based on tests conducted since 11 May 2020

 - 1. All results are provisional and subject to revision. - 2.
 Credible intervals are large at both ends of the plot because there is less information available.
 At the end, although we know that individuals have been visited, there is a short delay in getting the associated swab results.
 The model does not include people when their next swab result is not known, so the sample size for the most recent days is smaller, resulting in wider credible intervals.
 At the start, there were fewer people in the study. - 3.
 This model does not control for household clustering, where multiple new cases derive from the same household. - 4.
-Weekly official reported estimates between 8 June and 5 July are based on average fortnightly weighted estimates reported each week and are plotted at the midpoint (Sunday) of each fortnightly period. - 5.
-Weekly official reported estimates from 6 July to 2 August are based on the midpoint (Thursday) modelled estimate of the given week. - 6.
-Weekly official reported estimates from 3 August onwards are based on the modelled estimate for the Monday of the given week. - 7.
-Initial unweighted estimates covering the full study period to date are not included.
+Initial unweighted estimates covering the full study period to date are not included. - 5.
+Official reported estimates are plotted at a reference point believed to be most representative of the given week.
+Details of which day was used for each week can be found in the reference tables that accompany this bulletin. - 6.
+Modelled estimates include additional swab test results not available when the official reported estimates were produced. - 7.
+Initial unweighted estimates covering the full study period to date are not included in the official reported estimates chart.